What is data classification and how hard is it? At first sight, data classification doesn’t look hard. There are four

 - Excluding entire departments from classification if their data doesn’t seem likely to contain the most vital assets you need to focus on first

-However, a data discovery and classification software will deliver far better results with far less effort, ensuring that classification rules are applied consistently and that data sensitivity is re-evaluated when data changes.
+However, a data classification software will deliver far better results with far less effort, ensuring that classification rules are applied consistently and that data sensitivity is re-evaluated when data changes.
 As a result, you won’t have to worry that you’ll leave your most critical assets vulnerable based on incorrect information.